-Enel is a multi-national power company and a leading integrated player in the world’s power and gas markets, with a particular focus on Europe and Latin America.
-The Group operates in more than 30 countries across 4 continents, producing energy through a net installed capacity and distributing electricity and gas through a network spanning around 1.9 million km.
-Enel, with its 61 million end users worldwide, has the largest customer base among its European peers and is among the leading power companies in Europe in terms of installed capacity and reported EBITDA.
+Enel is a multinational power company and a leading integrated player in the world’s power and gas markets, with a particular focus on Europe and Latin America.
+Enel Group operates in over 30 countries across 4 continents, producing energy through a net installed capacity of nearly 89 GW and distributes electricity and gas through a network of approximately 1.9 million kilometers.
+With 61 million users worldwide, Enel has the largest customer base among European competitors and figures among Europe’s leading power companies in terms of installed capacity and reported EBITDA.

-In 2014, Enel posted revenues of approximately 76 billion euros, EBITDA of 15.7 billion euros and net ordinary income of around 3 billion euros; as of June 30th, 2015, just under 69,000 people work for Enel.
-The concern manages a highly diverse network of power plants: hydroelectric, thermoelectric, nuclear, geothermal, wind, solar and other renewable power plants.
-Over 47% of the power generated by Enel in 2014 was carbon free, making it one of the leading producers of clean energy.
+Enel’s 2014 revenue was approximately 76 billion euros.
+The Group reported an EBITDA of 15.7 billion euros, while its net ordinary income was approximately 3 billion euros; as of June 30th, 2015, just under 69,000 people work for Enel.
+The concern manages a highly diverse network of power plants: hydroelectric, thermoelectric, nuclear, geothermal, wind, solar PV and other renewable sources.
+More than 47% of the electricity Enel produced in 2014 was free of carbon dioxide emissions, making it one of the world’s major producers of clean energy.

-Enel was the first utility in the world to replace the traditional electromechanical meters with smart meters, making it possible to measure consumption in real time and manage contractual relationships remotely.
-Today, around 32 million Italian retail customers are equipped with smart meters developed and installed by Enel.
-The Group is deploying an additional 13 million smart meters to its customer base in Spain as well as running pilot tests for the smart cities of Búzios (Brazil) and Santiago (Chile).
-This innovative tool is key to the development of smart grids, smart cities and electric mobility.
+Enel is the first utility in the world to replace conventional electromechanical meters with so-called ‘smart meters’, modern electronic meters that enable reading consumption levels in real time and managing contracts remotely.
+Today, about 32 million Italian retail customers possess an electronic meter developed and installed by Enel.
+The Group is also in the process of installing another 13 million smart meters for customers in Spain and is implementing pilot projects in ‘smart cities’ like Búzios (Brazil) and Santiago (Chile).
+This innovative measurement system is essential to the development of smart grids, smart cities and electric mobility.

-Listed on the Milan stock exchange since 1999, Enel has the largest number of shareholders of any Italian company, with 1.1 million retail and institutional investors.
-The largest of Enel’s shareholders is the Italian Ministry of Economy and Finance which holds 25.5% of the Company’s shares.
-In addition to Enel, thirteen other Group companies are listed on the stock exchanges of Italy, Spain, Russia, Argentina, Brasil, Chile and Peru.
-Enel’s commitment to values embodied in its Code of Ethics, its Sustainability Report and the adoption of international best practices promoting environmental protection, transparency and corporate governance, have all attracted international investment funds, insurance companies, pension funds and ethical funds to its shareholder register.
+Listed on the Milan stock exchange since 1999, Enel has the highest number of shareholders of any Italian company, with a total of 1.1 million retail and institutional shareholders.
+The most important of Enel’s shareholders is the Italian Ministry of Economy and Finance, which holds 25.5% of the company’s shares.
+In addition to Enel itself, another 13 Enel Group companies are traded on the stock exchanges of Italy, Spain, Russia, Argentina, Brazil, Chile and Peru.
+Enel’s commitment to values embodied in its code of ethics, its sustainability report and the adoption of international best practices promoting environmental protection, transparency and corporate governance, have all attracted international investment funds, insurance companies, pension funds and ethical funds to its shareholder register.

-As a global multi-national Group, Enel is actively engaged in consolidating its assets and further integrating its businesses.
+As a global multinational group, Enel is actively engaged in consolidating its assets and further integrating its business.

 In Italy, Enel is the largest electricity company.
-It operates in the field of electricity generation of thermal and renewable power plants with nearly 37 GW of installed capacity.
-Of these, more than 3 GW is from plants that generate energy from renewable sources, managed through EGP.
+It operates in the field of electricity generation through thermoelectric and renewable plants with an installed capacity of nearly 31 GW.
+Of that amount, more than 3 GW is from plants that generate energy from renewable sources, managed through EGP.
 Furthermore, Enel runs much of Italy’s electricity distribution grid and offers an integrated package of electricity and gas products and services to its 31 million Italian customers.

-In Iberia, after placing on the Madrid Stock Exchange an additional 22% of the share capital of its Spanish subsidiary Endesa, Enel now owns 70.1% of the leading power company in Spain and the second largest power company in Portugal.
-Endesa has approximately 22 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products with around 13 million customers.
-Furthermore, EGP operates 1.8 GW of renewable plants in this region.
+On the Iberian Peninsula, after placing on the Madrid Stock Exchange an additional 22% of the share capital of its Spanish subsidiary Endesa, Enel now owns 70.1% of the leading power company in Spain and the second largest power company in Portugal.
+Endesa has approximately 22 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products, with around 13 million customers.
+Furthermore, EGP operates renewable plants in this region generating 1.8 GW.

-In Europe, Enel is also present in Slovakia, where it owns 66% of Slovenské Elektrárne, the largest electricity generator in the country and the second-largest in Central & Eastern Europe, with a generation capacity of approximately 5 GW.
-In Romania, the Group serves 2.7 million customers through its distribution network while EGP owns and operates renewable generation plants in Both Romania and Greece.
-In Russia, Enel operates in the generation sector - where its subsidiary Enel Russia controls nearly 9 GW of thermal capacity - as well as in the retail sector, where the Group owns 49.5% of RusEnergoSbyt, one of the largest independent suppliers in the country.
+In Europe, Enel is also present in Slovakia, where it owns 66% of Slovenské Elektrárne, the largest electricity generator in the country and the second largest in Central & Eastern Europe, with an installed capacity of approximately 5 GW.
+In Romania, the Group serves 2.7 million customers through its distribution network, while EGP owns and operates renewable generation plants in both Romania and Greece.
+In Russia, Enel operates in the generation sector - where its subsidiary Enel Russia controls nearly 9 GW of installed thermoelectric capacity - as well as in the retail sector, where the Group owns 49.5% of RusEnergoSbyt, one of the largest independent suppliers in the country.
 In France, Enel is active in electricity and gas supply.

-Enel is a major player in the Latin American power market, where its subsidiary Enersis is one of the leading private-sector utilities both in terms of installed capacity and number of clients.
+Enel is a major player in the Latin American power market, where its subsidiary Enersis is one of the leading private sector utilities both in terms of installed capacity and number of customers.
 Enersis’ subsidiaries operate in 5 countries, with nearly 17 GW of installed capacity from thermal, hydro and other renewable power plants and serves 14.6 million customers.
 In the generation sector, Enersis owns and operates 4.4 GW in Argentina, 1.0 GW in Brazil, 6.3 GW in Chile, 3 GW in Colombia and 1.9 GW in Peru.
-In the distribution sector, the Group is present in the states of Cearà and Rio de Janeiro in Brazil and in four of the largest cities in South America: Bogota, Buenos Aires, Santiago de Chile and Lima.
+In the distribution sector, the Group is present in the Brazilian states of Cearà and Rio de Janeiro and in four of the largest cities in South America: Bogota, Buenos Aires, Santiago and Lima.
 In the transmission sector, Enersis operates an interconnection power line between Brazil and Argentina.
-In addition, Chile and Brazil, along with Costa Rica, Guatemala, Panama and Mexico host approximately 1.7 GW of wind and hydroelectric plants operated by EGP Latin America.
+In addition, Chile and Brazil, along with Costa Rica, Guatemala, Panama and Mexico host approximately 1.9 GW of wind, PV and hydroelectric plants operated by EGP Latin America.

-In North America EGP North America owns and operates over 2 GW of hydroelectric, geothermal, wind, solar and biomass power plants that generate a total of more than 2 GW.
+In North America EGP North America owns and operates hydroelectric, geothermal, wind, solar and biomass power plants that generate a total of more than 2 GW.

 In Africa Enel is present in the upstream gas sector, developing gas fields in Algeria and Egypt.
 Through Endesa, Enel also operates a thermal power plant in Morocco.
-In South Africa, Enel Green Power owns and operates Upington (10 MW), its first photovoltaic plant in the country and has recently started construction of the 111 MW Gibson Bay and 88 MW Nojoli wind farms, as well as the Aurora, Paleisheweul (both 82.5 MW) and Tom Burke (66 MW) photovoltaic facilities.
+In South Africa, Enel Green Power owns and operates Upington (10 MW), its first solar photovoltaic plant in the country, and has recently started construction of the 111 MW Gibson Bay and 88 MW Nojoli wind farms, as well as the Aurora, Paleisheweul (both 82.5 MW) and Tom Burke (66 MW) solar photovoltaic plants.